Prepare Your Business for Canada’s Modern Slavery Act S-211

 S-211 training is recommended for executive leadership and board members; compliance, legal, and risk professionals; procurement and supply-chain teams; human resources and sustainability teams; and anyone involved in supplier selection, oversight, or reporting.
 Because S-211 compliance requires cross-functional collaboration, organizations benefit most when multiple stakeholders attend and share a common understanding of their responsibilities under the Act.

-Our sessions ensure your personnel are equipped with practical knowledge and industry-leading resources to implement immediate improvements.
+We are committed to flexible, high-impact learning tailored to your business context: Our sessions ensure your personnel are equipped with practical knowledge and industry-leading resources to implement immediate improvements.

 Expand your knowledge with our curated collection of whitepapers and blog articles.
 Explore topics like demonstrating due diligence, understanding global regulations, and identifying high-risk countries for modern slavery.